March 2, 2018 at 12:00 Workshop MASKS IN MOTION for the Theatre Department at Emmanuel College.

 June 14, 21 and 28 at 6:30 “A Midsummer Night’s Dream” outdoor pantomime.
 Nathan Tufts Park, Somerville, MA.

 - Thanks to the support of CASIT, Inc. and the Consulate General of Italy in Boston, we are currently touring schools in the Boston area with our presentation about Commedia dell’Arte and Renaissance music (K to 12th grade).

-Pazzi Lazzi has had the pleasure to perform and to teach workshops for theaters such as New York University – Casa Zerilli Marimò, Kennedy Center for Performing Arts, and organizations such the Italian Cultural Institute of Washington, Harvard University, Northeastern University, Brandeis University, Wellesley College, Dartmouth College, Indiana University – Bloomington, University of Vermont, Skidmore University, The Clark Institute Museum, and Dante Alighieri Society of Massachusetts Cultural Center, among the others.
+Pazzi Lazzi has had the pleasure to perform and to teach workshops for theaters such as New York University – Casa Zerilli Marimò, Kennedy Center for Performing Arts, and organizations such the Italian Cultural Institute of Washington, Harvard University, Boston University, Northeastern University, Brandeis University, Wellesley College, Dartmouth College, Indiana University – Bloomington, University of Vermont, Skidmore University, The Clark Institute Museum, and Dante Alighieri Society of Massachusetts Cultural Center, among the others.